 SUMMARY

-- TALisman (MMY2006) is a randomized, multicenter, open-label, phase 2 study that aims to study oral toxicities and identify measuring instruments and investigate prophylactic measures that can minimize or prevent oral toxicities associated with the use of TALVEY in patients with relapsed or refractory multiple myeloma (RRMM)1.
-Enrollment in this study is currently ongoing, and results have not been published at this time.
+- TALisman (MMY2006) is a randomized, multicenter, open-label, phase 2 study that aims to investigate prophylactic interventions for oral toxicities associated with the use of TALVEY in patients with relapsed or refractory multiple myeloma (RRMM).1,2 Enrollment in this study is currently ongoing, and results have not been published at this time.

 CLINICAL DATA - TALisman study

-TALisman (MMY2006; clinicaltrials.gov identifier NCT06500884) is a multicenter, randomized, open-label, phase 2 study that aims to better understand oral toxicities and identify new tools for measurement and investigate prophylactic measures that can prevent and/or limit the severity of oral toxicities associated with the use of TALVEY in patients with RRMM.1
+TALisman (MMY2006; clinicaltrials.gov identifier NCT06500884) is a multicenter, randomized, open-label, phase 2 study to investigate prophylactic interventions for oral toxicities associated with TALVEY treatment using objective and patient-derived assessment tools.1-3

 Study Design/Methods